SAP/WebClientDevGuide/README.md

 - call the Web Client API from your business logic
 - implement the Web Client Bridge API in your web application

-The following diagram shows a high level process of how the Web Client is integrated into a web application and illustrates the two interfaces (Web Client API and Web Client Bridge) and their place in the integration.
+The following diagram shows an overview of how the Web Client is integrated into a web application and illustrates the two interfaces (Web Client API and Web Client Bridge) and their place in the integration.

 ![WebClient](./images/webclient.png)